gathuku/blog/content/posts/testing-action-mailer-in-rails.md

 #### Units tests

- In unit tests we run the mailer in isolation with tightly controlled inputs and compare the output to a known value (a fixture.)
+ In unit tests, we run the mailer in isolation with tightly controlled inputs and compare the output to a known value (a fixture.)
- In our `NotificationMailer` we have `welcome` action which is used to send a welcome email when users signs up.
+ In our `NotificationMailer` we have `welcome` action which is used to send a welcome email when users sign up.
 Below is the unit test.
  ```ruby
  # frozen_string_literal: true